Background

 Progress toward the CO2 emission targets was monitored jointly by the European Commission and by ACEA.
 Annual progress reports were published by the Commission.
 ACEA progress through 2003 is illustrated and compared with the targets in Figure 1.

-While significant CO2 emission reductions were achieved in the initial years, none of the three associations was able to reach the 140 g/km target by 2008/09.
-The fleet-average CO2 emissions in 2009 were at about 160 g/km, 20 g above the target.
+In spite of the significant CO2 emission reductions achieved in the initial years and a 5% drop recorded in 2009 (in part due to economic recession), none of the three associations was able to reach the 140 g/km target by 2008/09 as indicated by the bold figures in Table 2.
 In 2009, the voluntary agreements were replaced by mandatory CO2 emission regulations from new light-duty vehicles.